coderboy14599/JInternetDownloadManager/README.md

 # How to use:
      1: Open the JAR file.
      2: Open the file you want to download in browser.
-     3: Copy the file like and paste it to the programm.
+     3: Copy the file link and paste it to the programm.
      3: Click "Add Download
      4: Wait for some moments while the file downloads.
 # NOTE :